sashkab/homebrew-python/README.md

 ## Python 2.7

 Python 2.7 has been removed from this repository in early January 2020 after it reached end-of-life.
 See #46 for details.

+## Python 3.6

+Python 3.6 has been removed from this repository in March 2022 after it reached end-of-life.

 ## Acknowledgement